Regular Model Checking Upside-Down: An Invariant-Based Approach

 \titlecomment{This paper is an extended version of \cite{ERW22}.
-This work was partially funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 787367 (PaVeS).}
+In comparison to the proceedings version, this extended version contains complete and detailed proofs, some additional examples, and a more general notion of inductive invariants based on interpreting regular descriptions (see Section~\ref{subsec:representations-interpreters}).
+This work was partially funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 787367 (PaVeS)}

 [a] [b] [a]